Dromana: Geography

-Dromana is located in Victoria, south of the capital city, Melbourne, between Mornington and St Andrews Beach.
+Dromana is located in Victoria, south of the capital city, Melbourne, between Safety Beach, Rosebud and Red Hill.
 It is located west of Merricks Beach and French Island.
 Overlooking Dromana from the south, Arthurs Seat is the highest point on the Mornington Peninsula.

 History

 Prior to European colonisation, the area now known as Dromana was known to the Boonwurrung as Kangerrong.

 It is believed that the name Dromana is of Irish origin and that it came about from the influx of gold prospectors in the late 1830s.
 There is a Dromana on the tidal section of the Blackwater River, near Cappoquin, County Waterford in Ireland, and this is the most likely origin of the name.

 In 1841, Hugh Jamieson purchased 5120 acre, or eight square miles, of land from the Crown for £1 an acre under the terms of the short-lived Special Survey regulations.

 The purchase included the northern part of the present suburb of Dromana to the east of Safety Beach.
 The area is known as Jamieson's Special Survey in cadastral surveys.

 The first subdivision of Crown lands in Dromana occurred in 1854.

 Dromana Post Office opened on 12 April 1858.
 The completion of its pier took place in 1872, allowing the shipping of produce to the city markets.
 In 1881, Dromana was well established as a seaside resort.

 A travel brochure of the time describes it as follows: "Sheltered from the untempered violence of the elements by the lofty ranges by which it is encircled, Dromana presents an air of homely comfort, singularly foreign to the majority of watering places."
 Dromana was proclaimed a town in February 1861.

 A major contributor to the development of Dromana was Spencer Jackson.
 One of his greatest achievements was the facilitation of the construction of a road to the summit of Arthurs Seat in 1929.
 Dromana's pier was much longer in those days and Dromana shared with Sorrento the ability to accommodate the bay steamers which did much to promote Dromana as a tourist destination.
 The McKeown and Shaw families ran guest houses for over half a century.